dotnet/docs/docs/architecture/cloud-native/index.md

 ## Version

-This guide has been written to cover **.NET Core 3.1** version along with many additional updates related to the same “wave” of technologies (that is, Azure and additional third-party technologies) coinciding in time with the .NET Core 3.1 release.
+This guide has been written to cover **.NET 5** version along with many additional updates related to the same “wave” of technologies (that is, Azure and additional third-party technologies) coinciding in time with the .NET 5 release.

 ## Who should use this guide